In this guide

 When it comes to mobile broadband there are a large variety of deals out there.
-To differentiate themselves from their competitors the mobile providers try to undercut their rivals in terms of price, extras, laptop deals and so on, with one of the key areas being usage allowance.
+To differentiate themselves the mobile providers try to undercut rivals in terms of price, extras, tablet deals and so on.
+And one of the key selling points is the data usage allowance.

-The most generous deal from Three currently offers up to 15GB while the more frugal amongst you can take deals as low as 500MB per month, or opt for a pay as you go (PAYG) deal where you pay either per day, or per GB.
+At present unlimited data deals are not available for mobile broadband.
+The most generous deals have offered 100GB or more, while the frugal amongst you can take deals as low as 500MB, or opt for a pay as you go (PAYG) deal where you top up either per day or per GB.

 Secondly, note the below info is only approximate – files are not created equal!
 Use this information as a guideline to how large files might be, but be careful and keep a close watch on your usage.
-Don't rely on any usage calculator that might be downloaded as part of your dongle software – these don't tend to be accurate, and claiming you used one will be no good as a defence to your mobile broadband service provider if you go over your limit and incur a penalty!
+Don't rely on any usage calculator software, whether it is downloaded as part of your dongle software or from a third party – these don't tend to be accurate, and claiming you used one will be no help as a defence to your mobile broadband service provider if you go over your limit and incur a penalty!

 This will completely depend on how you intend to use mobile broadband.
-For many mobile broadband users the service is a back-up for their fixed-line or business connection: they use a dongle with a laptop to browse the web and download emails when out of the office or on holiday, and not for data intensive tasks.
-These users are unlikely to get too close to a 3GB limit, let alone a 15GB one, unless they decide to watch a lot of streamed content (see below) or download massive work files.
+For many mobile broadband users it is a back-up to a fixed-line or business connection: they use a dongle with a laptop to browse the web and download emails when out of the office or on holiday, and not for data intensive tasks.
+These users are unlikely to get too close to a 3GB limit, let alone a 50GB one, unless they decide to watch a lot of streamed content (see below) or download massive work files.

 However, if you're looking to use mobile broadband as a replacement for fixed-line broadband (where usage limits are far more generous and penalties less severe) you need to be careful.

 Work out what you're going to be downloading from our table below and also make sure to check out the excessive usages you may be saddled with, just in case.
-In truth, even as your main source of broadband a 15GB limit per month will normally be plenty – just take note of the really data-intensive uses below and if you're concerned keep close tabs on your account.
+Even as your main source of broadband a 15GB limit per month can be sufficient – just take note of the really data-intensive uses below, and if you're concerned keep close tabs on your account.

 Fair usage and excessive usage policies: charges

 The cost of going over your usage limit can vary dramatically between providers on monthly contracts.
-We're not going to list all of the provider charges here as it's akin to painting the Forth Bridge; no soon as we've updated them, then one of the providers decides to change them again.
+We're not going to list all of the provider charges here as it's akin to painting the Forth Bridge; no sooner have we updated them than one of the providers decides to change them again.

 Suffice it to say, whoever you choose you're going to have to pay more than your usual 'per GB' rate for any excess data you use.
 On the plus side, of course, mobile broadband providers will always be happy to put you onto a more expensive tariff to give you a larger allowance; they're generous like that...